sanazjamloo/gist-clone/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## GistClone

+# A fun and simple version of GitHub Gists.

+This small application is built with Ruby and Rails to achieve full CRUD.

+To run the application locally please follow these steps:

-* Ruby version
+* Ruby version 2.5.1p57

+* Rails version 5.2.1

+* Visit localhost/3000

 * System dependencies